 "The first topic is about defining your style.
 I had one photographer tell me I needed to be more focused (do not remember his exact words).
 I was never sure if he meant stick to photographing models, or landscapes, or whatever, or something else.
 Also, over the years I have seen work by other photographers that I know, love their work, and then think I should do something like that.
 But, then I realize, while I love their work it is not what I like to do.
 For me, I like shooting a wide variety of things.
 I like shooting people because I like the interaction with them.
 However, I also love landscapes, cityscapes, old buildings, wildlife, and probably a few more things (oh, old rusty cars). "

 First, you can definitely shoot landscapes and street photography and fashion, and still have your style.
-In fact, I see a lot of cool fashion editorials that mix up portraiture with still-life either by approaching human body from architectural perspective, or by playing on juxtaposition an object and a subject.
-Or maybe your style can be all about reflections, or about humor, or about ambiguity.
-Subject is not the only variable to define your style.
+In fact, I see a lot of cool fashion editorials that mix up portraiture with still-life either by approaching the human body from an architectural perspective or by playing on the juxtaposition of an object and a subject.
+Or maybe your style can be all about reflections, humor, or ambiguity.
+The subject is not the only variable to defines your style.

-So at the end it's up to you: building from inside out and being authentic will give you the best style at the end; building from outside in and adopting to what's hot on the market and what you differentiator is will give you the best return.
+So, in the end, it's up to you: building from inside out and being authentic will give you the best style in the end; building from the outside in and adopting what's hot on the market and what your differentiator is will give you the best return.
 It doesn't mean that you can't still work with clients in the first case, just try to have returning clients, who trust you won't use their set as a playground too much and will leave your experimentation to personal work.
-It also doesn't mean you are not an artist you if you are audience-oriented - you are just a bit more Warhol than Van Gogh:)
+It also doesn't mean you are not an artist if you are audience-oriented - you are just a bit more Warhol than Van Gogh:)